Jason Steele’s favorite credit cards

 Capital One’s premium travel card offers some intriguing features along with an annual fee that’s lower than other cards in its class.
 With the Venture X card, new cardholders can earn 75,000 miles (worth $750 in travel) once spending $4,000 in the first three months.
 Those miles can be redeemed for travel statement credit which makes them highly flexible travel rewards and it’s worth having some in your travel rewards bank.

-Everyday purchases on the card earn 2 miles per $1 spent and hotel and car rental bookings through the Capital One Travel portal earn 10X miles, while airfare bookings through the portal earn 5X miles.
+Everyday purchases on the card earn 2 miles per $1 spent and hotel and car rental bookings through the Capital One Travel portal earn 10X miles, while airfare and vacation rental bookings through the portal earn 5X miles.
 With an annual fee of just AnnualFees, this card offers airport lounge access, a 10,000-mile annual bonus and $300 annual credit for your bookings through Capital One Travel to round out its offerings and make it a card very likely worthy of a spot in your wallet.

 Jason’s Favorite Chase Cards